nebo56/3-prime-fragment-sequencing/README.txt

  - number_of_reads_per_nt.py
 Script will add a number of reads from BED to each nucleotide position in the transcript.
-Results will be written into 2 files seperated by strand of the binding.
+Results will be written into 2 files seperated by strand of the binding (same.bed and anti.bed).

  - 3prime-fragment-plots-binning-filtering.R
 The script will import 3 prime fragments tables and added aditional columns with binned and normalised values.